ginobaltazar7/metaverse-web3/README.md

 - Combinatorial Optimization in Python by Google Developers https://developers.google.com/optimization/introduction/python

-- Uber Engineering Combats Fraud using Python's Abstract Syntax Tree by Yifu Dao and Isabel Geracioti https://eng.uber.com/mastermind/
+- Uber Engineering Combats Fraud, Builds 'Mastermind', using Python's Abstract Syntax Tree by Yifu Dao and Isabel Geracioti https://eng.uber.com/mastermind/

-COPYRIGHT
+### Copyright Notice

 All contributions by Gino Baltazar.
-Copyright (c) 2018, Gino Baltazar.
+Copyright (c) 2019, Gino Baltazar.
 All rights reserved.

 All other contributions.
-Copyright (c) 2018, the respective contributors.
+Copyright (c) 2019, the respective contributors.
 All rights reserved.

 Each contributor holds copyright over their respective contributions.
 The project versioning (Git) records all such contribution source information.

 MIT License

-Copyright (c) 2018 + Disclaimer
+Copyright (c) 2019 + Disclaimer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal